 Supervision, Direction or Control

-Both the T&S consultation and the discussion on IR35 focus on the question of whether a right of supervision, direction or control (SDC) exists.
+Both the T&S consultation and the discussion on IR35 legislation focus on the question of whether a right of supervision, direction or control (SDC) exists.
 If such rights do exist then the worker will be treated as an employee for tax purposes.
-Specifically it says that the restriction on T&S expenses will affect workers who are:
+Specifically, it says that the restriction on Travel & Sustenance expenses will affect workers who are:

 - supplying personal services